AboutContactTermsPrivacy PolicyRefund Policy

 Why heavier fixing fails in sweat-proof makeup

 Many people assume summer makeup lasts longer if every layer is made heavier and more sealed.
-In practice, thicker coverage often cracks and shifts faster once sweat starts pushing through.
-Areas like the sides of the nose, the upper lip, and the chin usually reveal this first because they combine movement with oil and heat.
+In practice, thicker coverage frequently cracks and shifts faster once sweat starts pushing through.
+Areas like the sides of the nose, the upper lip, and the chin typically reveal this first because they combine movement with oil and heat.

-That is why sweat-proof makeup often performs better when the base is thinner.
-Even if the coverage is a little softer at the start, the face usually looks cleaner later.
-This also connects naturally to Semi-Matte Base Makeup Guide for Balanced Soft Skin, since calmer surface movement is often more useful than maximum glow in hot weather.
+That is why sweat-proof makeup frequently performs better when the base is thinner.
+Even if the coverage is a little softer at the start, the face typically looks cleaner later.
+This also connects naturally to Semi-Matte Base Makeup Guide for Balanced Soft Skin, since calmer surface movement is frequently more useful than maximum glow in hot weather.

 Ingredient and texture choices matter here.
 Dimethicone can help a thin base spread more evenly, while silica or other oil-absorbing powders can reduce shine when they are used lightly.
 Niacinamide in skincare may support oil-balance routines over time, but it will not save a base that is applied too thickly.
 If the base already feels heavy before powder, the fixing stage is starting from the wrong place.